-3. Install the spark plug cap.
+- 3. Install the spark plug cap. - 4.
+Install the panel.

 Engine oil and oil filter cartridge

 The engine oil level should be checked before each ride.
 In addition, the oil must be changed and the oil filter cartridge replaced at the intervals specified in the periodic maintenance and lubrication chart.